CreativeDevelopments/CDCommands/README_UPDATE.md

 ### Roles Command

 This command can be found [here](https://github.com/CreativeDevelopments/CDCommands/blob/main/src/Base/DefaultCommands/RequiredRoles.js) in our github repository.
-The roles command, or ""
+The roles command, or "requiredroles" allows you to set roles in your server that a member requires to be able to use said command.

 > Usage: **{prefix}requiredroles [add/remove] [role] [command]**